chrisburnell/chrisburnell.com/src/pages/about.md

 I’ve had this website since 2008, and is, by far, my favourite thing that I own.
 My passion for the web drives me to want a better web for tomorrow, and I pursue that through specialising in CSS, design systems, developer advocacy and education, and technical writing and speaking.

-I also feed this drive by continuously finding myself in <q>rabbit-hole deep-dives</q>, the thrill of deep and exhilirating research into the web to achieve some goal, which, more often than not, serve as inspiration for my [projects](https://chrisburnell.com/projects/).
+I also feed this drive by continuously finding myself in <q>rabbit hole deep-dives</q>, the thrill of deep and exhilirating research into the web to achieve some goal, which, more often than not, serve as inspiration for my [projects](https://chrisburnell.com/projects/).

 I also love <a href="https://chrisburnell.com/note/1510316111/" title="this link is a joke">playing the piano</a>, [baking bread](https://chrisburnell.com/note/1574856597/) from time to time, and [playing/DMing Dungeons & Dragons](https://chrisburnell.com/projects/#personal-projects) here and there too.